/ May 13, 2026

 • You’re willing to save R150k+ upfront and accept slightly lower resale value

-• You appreciate having a cabin that doesn’t feel like it was designed in 2005
+• You appreciate a cabin that doesn’t feel like it was designed in 2005

 Stick with the Hilux/Ranger if: